 - Send – “promoting the Christian renewal of culture” through outreach and service

 After many years without an active program, Campus Ministry in Windsor was re-launched in 2010 in the tradition of the Basilian Fathers.
 Campus Ministry is a pastoral service of Assumption University serving over 15,000 students at University of Windsor.
-Assumption University is a founding College of University of Windsor and remains an affiliate college.
+Tracing its origins to 1857, Assumption University is federated with the University of Windsor.
 Our aim is to create a community where life’s tough questions can be discussed and through those discussions, people may come to know God’s mercy, love and Truth.

 As we seek to engage the very diverse population of the University of Windsor, Campus Ministry has created spaces and programs that promote hospitality so that doors may be opened to discover the Truth.
 Our programs are open to all who want to participate and seek to better the whole person – body, mind and spirit.

 Through Campus Ministry’s connection to Assumption Parish, Sunday and Weekday Masses are available on campus.
 We also provide a comprehensive Campus Ministry program with an emphasis on student leadership.
 We aim to form missionary disciples on campus who witness to their peers and prepare to enter the world of work after graduation.

 Our Good News Stories